cosmos/interchain-security/tests/pbt/tutorial.md

 2. Checkout the README on https://github.com/flyingmutant/rapid
 3. Clone https://github.com/flyingmutant/rapid golang PBT library so you can inspect the code and see examples
 4. Investigate sort_test and fix fooSort
 5. Use union_test as a template and implement set union using arrays as sets.
 You will need to implement the SUT and the properties.
+See cf427c0 for solution.
-6. Investigate queue_test and try to fix the queue, while still using a ring buffer approach
+6. Investigate queue_test and try to fix the queue, while still using a ring buffer approach.
+See e294647 for solution.